Gteditor99/Nzen2-DDoSpy/README.md

 unless you are authorised to do so.

 Common sense dictates
-With authorization,
+with authorization,
-(Such as on your own privately owned devices,)
-It can be deemed legal,
+(Such as on your own privately owned devices,) it can be deemed legal,
 (as it is assumed that no user is prohibited from using their devices on their own accords) and the owner of said devices will not recive